Awakening to Reality (Wuzhen pian)

 [Commentary on line 2: "Only the Golden Elixir is the highest principle."]

 Human beings receive this Golden Elixir from Heaven.
 It is perfectly good with nothing bad in it, it is innate knowledge (liangzhi) and innate capacity (liangneng).(1) It is the Numinous Root, entirely achieved and with nothing lacking.
 It is the Breath of precelestial Perfect Yang. . . .

-Golden Elixir is another name for one's inchoate fundamental nature (xing).(2) There is no other Golden Elixir outside one's fundamental nature.
+Golden Elixir is another name for one's fundamental Nature (xing), inchoate and yet accomplished.(2) There is no other Golden Elixir outside one's fundamental nature.
 Every human being has this Golden Elixir complete in oneself: it is entirely achieved in everyone.
 It is neither more in a sage, nor less in an ordinary person.
 It is the seed of the Immortals and the Buddhas, the root of the worthies and the sages.

 However, when it is not refined by fire, Yang culminates and necessarily becomes Yin, completion culminates and necessarily becomes lacking.
 One falls into the postcelestial state. . . .
 Therefore the sages of antiquity established the Way of the Return [to the original state] through the Golden Elixir, so that everyone could go back to one's home and recognize one's ancestor, and revert to what one fundamentally and originally has in oneself.

 (1) The terms "innate knowledge" and "innate capacity" derive from one of the main Confucian texts, the Mengzi (chapter 7): "What one is able to do without learning is called innate capacity; what one knows without pondering is called innate knowledge."